Eastwoodhill Arboretum: Founding

-The first foundations for the present arboretum were laid then.
-Douglas Cook started creating a garden immediately.
+The first foundations for the present arboretum were laid as Douglas Cook started creating a garden immediately.
 He planted trees, but also roses, flowers, shrubs and vegetables.

 During the first World War, Cook volunteered to serve in the army.
 In France, he lost the sight of his right eye and subsequently stayed in Scotland with his family to recover.
 He was inspired by the gardens and parks of England and also came in contact with Arthur William Hill, who would later become director of Kew Gardens.

 In 1918, back at Eastwoodhill, Douglas Cook started planting thousands of Pinus radiata for wood production and for fire-wood.
 He also planted Eucalyptus viminalis and E. macarthurii.
 He also started creating parkland with, amongst others, Platanus orientalis, different kinds of Ulmus, Acer pseudoplatanus and A. platanoides.
 In this year the lombardy poplars were also planted alongside 'Poplar Avenue' up the later Main Entrance Drive.
 In 1919 he ordered 1,996 trees and shrubs and in 1920 a total of 3,387, of which some two and a half thousand trees and shrubs were intended for the garden.
 The plantings included 'Cabbage Tree Avenue' (restored in 2006).

 Planting was interrupted for journeys to England in 1922 and 1924 but in 1926 the garden was extended with thousands of tulips, hyacinths and peonies from The Netherlands.

 "Then he got serious," said his biographer and former curator Garry Clapperton in an interview with John Mortimer.
 He started designing Corner Park, and continued with Cabin Park, the Long Road to Poland, Douglas Park and the cathedral.